Garfield: Caught in the Act: Garfield: The Lost Levels

-An exclusive expanded version of the game known as Garfield: The Lost Levels was released via the Sega Channel subscription service for a short period in 1996.
-It featured three additional levels that were originally intended for the main release, but cut.
-Due to the Genesis not saving the ROM data of downloaded Sega Channel titles after the console was powered off, Garfield: The Lost Levels was not able to be preserved after the Sega Channel service was shut down, as no physical release existed that could be archived.
-As such, the game's exclusive content has been considered lost media, with the only existing material being promotional screenshots.
+An exclusive version of the game known as Garfield: The Lost Levels was distributed for the Genesis via the Sega Channel subscription service for three months beginning in February 1996.
+It features three levels that were originally intended for, but cut from, the main release ("Bonehead the Barbarian", "Alien Landscape", and the train sequence from "Catsablanca").
+Due to the Genesis not saving the ROM data of downloaded Sega Channel titles after the console was powered off, Garfield: The Lost Levels became inaccessible to the public after its broadcast was complete.
 However, in September 2024, the Video Game History Foundation announced that they had acquired a playable build of The Lost Levels.
-It was publicly shown at the 2024 Portland Retro Gaming Expo, with the Foundation stating that they have plans to release the build online.
+It was publicly shown at the 2024 Portland Retro Gaming Expo, and later released online in December 2025.